Claude Code SOC 2 compliance - what your auditor needs to know

 Here’s where Claude Code gets interesting from a compliance perspective.
 Traditional software has deterministic outputs.
 Same input, same output, same code review results.

-AI models do not work that way.
+AI models don’t work that way.
 Research shows that AI outputs vary based on prompt engineering, model versions, and context windows.
-This creates a challenge for SOC 2’s processing integrity criteria, which requires consistent and accurate processing.
+This creates a challenge for SOC 2’s processing integrity criteria.
+The AICPA now explicitly requires companies to demonstrate that AI systems regularly generate complete, valid, accurate, and permitted outputs - which is tough when your tool’s results shift with each model update.

-Your auditor needs to see: how you validate AI-generated code before it reaches production, what testing protocols catch security vulnerabilities in AI suggestions, and how you track which version of Claude was used for critical code changes.
+Claude Code currently defaults to Claude Sonnet 4.5, and your auditor needs to see: how you validate AI-generated code before it reaches production, what testing protocols catch security vulnerabilities in AI suggestions, and how you track which model version was used for critical code changes.

 Document your code review process.
 Require human validation.
 Log which AI model version was active during code generation.
+Use checkpoints as your rollback evidence.
 These controls bridge the gap between AI variability and SOC 2 requirements.

 Finally, your auditor wants to see logs.
 Not marketing claims about logging capabilities.
 Actual, queryable, timestamped logs of who did what with Claude Code.